ianyepan/ianyepan.github.io/_posts/2021-05-20-moving-away-from-ohmyzsh.md

 ![Zsh syntax highlighting](/images/zsh-prompt4.png){: width="80%"}
 _Zsh syntax highlighting_

-This can save you the hassle from pressing enter and "then" finding out the command you just typed has a typo.
+This can save you the hassle of pressing `Enter` and only then finding out the command you typed had a typo.

 To enable this cool little feature, we need to install [this package, which is conveniently named